lei-zhang/socialRL/README.md

 ### LICENSE

-This license gives you the option to re-use and adapt, as long as you note any changes you made, and provide a link to the original.
+This license gives you the option to re-use and adapt, as long as you note any changes you made, and provide a link to the original. <br />
 ![](https://upload.wikimedia.org/wikipedia/commons/9/99/Cc-by-nc_icon.svg )